ms-iot/content/en-US/Docs/ArduinoWiringPortingGuide.md

 {% endhighlight %}

-The other option is to move the entire implementation of the function above any invocations.
+Alternatively, you can move the entire implementation of the function above any invocations.
 This has the effect of both declaring and defining the function at the same time.

 {% highlight C++ %}

 void setup()
 {
 }

 void myFunction()